ccolon/disruptsc/README.md

 Within this subdirectory, create 5 subdirectories:
 - Disruption: specific list of transport nodes or edges to test (optional)
 - National: country-wide data derived from input--output tables or other country-wide data
-- Subnational: subnational data, typically, for each district, population, location of the main city, sector size
+- Subnational: subnational data, typically, for each region, population, location of the main city, sector size
 - Trade: import, export, transit flows
 - Transport: the transport network